| |

 Step 4

-Place a wire rack on a baking sheet (lined with paper towels).
-Arrange cranberries on a wire rack and let them dry for about an hour or so.
+Place a wire rack on a baking sheet (lined with parchment paper).
+Arrange cranberries on a wire rack and let them dry for at least an hour.

 A pan with a wire rack and the raspberries on top.